 There are 35 separate water slides available at the park, so your fun can’t turn out while you’re there.
 The Pirate Plunge, which features a drop, is a good option if you’re looking for some adventurous activities.

 Everyone can enjoy the park, including single people, couples, and families.
 Barefoot Bay and Splish Splash Lagoon are great places for kids to have fun.

 After your activities are over, reward yourself with a meal at one of the snack bars, restaurants, or ice cream shops on the premises.

 One of the top water parks in Miami is Whitewater Water Park, which will bring out your inner child and help you to really enjoy it.

-Calypso Bay Water Park
+Calypso Bay Water Park in Miami

 Calypso Bay Water Park in Palm Beach, Miami, is one of the most popular destinations and contains a wonderful 897-foot river ride, a kids’ water playground, and a lily pad promenade.